Endoscopic Retrograde Cholangiopancreatography

 Endoscopic retrograde cholangiopancreatography (ERCP) is a procedure to examine the ducts of your pancreas or gallbladder.
 ERCP may also be used to open blocked ducts, or to diagnose problems with your pancreas or gallbladder.
 An endoscope (thin, flexible tube with a light) will be used for the procedure.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

-- If you are in the hospital, you may be given a pill to help you sleep.
+- You may be given medicine to help you sleep.